Coffee Trends14 min read Updated

 You don't need to chase every trend.
 Here's a practical approach:

 Start with one trending region: Pick either Ethiopia (Jimma/Guji), Kenya (fermented varieties), or Peru and order a bag from a roaster you trust.
 Taste it side-by-side with your usual coffee.
-Notice the differences.
+Notice the differences in acidity, body, and aftertaste.

 Try one micro-lot: Yes, they cost more.
 But ordering one micro-lot teaches you what "peak freshness" and "direct trade" actually means.
-It's educational.
+It's educational, and the flavor memory will recalibrate your expectations for standard specialty coffee.

 Use price comparison for drops: When a roaster announces a limited drop, use a price comparison tool to check if other roasters carry similar coffees at better prices.
 Drop pricing is often premium pricing, and alternatives exist.